MicrosoftDocs/data-api-builder-docs/data-api-builder/quickstart-mysql.md

 ---
 title: |
-  Quickstart: Use with SQL
+  Quickstart: Use with MySQL
-description: Get started quickly using the Data API builder with a local Docker-hosted SQL database.
+description: Get started quickly using the Data API builder with a local Docker-hosted MySQL database.
 author: seesharprun
 ms.author: sidandrews
 ms.reviewer: jerrynixon
 ms.service: data-api-builder
 ms.topic: quickstart
 ms.date: 04/29/2024
-#Customer Intent: As a developer, I want to use the Data API builder with my local SQL database, so that I can quickly develop my API before deploying it.
+#Customer Intent: As a developer, I want to use the Data API builder with my local MySQL database, so that I can quickly develop my API before deploying it.
 ---

-# Quickstart: Use Data API builder with SQL
+# Quickstart: Use Data API builder with MySQL

-In this Quickstart, you build a set of Data API builder configuration files to target a local SQL database.
+In this Quickstart, you build a set of Data API builder configuration files to target a local MySQL database.

 [!INCLUDE[Quickstart overview](includes/quickstart-overview.md)]